JB Pritzker: Gun control

 On January 17, 2019, Pritzker signed a bill requiring state certification for gun dealers, which passed during the tenure of his predecessor, Bruce Rauner.
 It also requires gun dealers to ensure the physical security of their stores, to keep a detailed list of items on sale, and employees of such stores to undergo annual training.
 These requirements come on top of the mandatory federal license issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 Proponents say Senate Bill 337 prevents guns from falling "into the wrong hands" while opponents argue it creates additional bureaucracy, imposes a financial burden on gun business owners, and will neither enhance public safety nor reduce crime.
 The Illinois State Rifle Association argued that the bill violates the Second Amendment to the U.S. Constitution because it interferes with the right to bear arms, and filed a lawsuit alongside eight gun dealers.

-On May 25, 2022, in response to Texas governor Greg Abbott's comments in the aftermath of the Robb Elementary School shooting that Chicago, Los Angeles, and New York City crime proves harsher gun laws are not a solution, Pritzker said that a "majority of guns used in Chicago shootings come from states with lax gun laws".
-Other city and state officials, including Mayor Lightfoot and Attorney General Kwame Raoul, also criticized Abbott's comments.
-UIC professor of political science Alexandra Filindra, described as an expert on gun policy, said preventing gun violence must be done on the federal level, that gun rights can coexist with restrictive laws, and that acquisition of weapons in general became easier after the 2008 U.S. Supreme Court decision District of Columbia v.
-Heller.
+On May 18, 2022, Pritzker signed House Bill 4383, which banned the sale and possession of homemade firearms in Illinois.
+Illinois became the 11th state and first midwestern state to enact such a policy.

 On January 11, 2023, Pritzker signed a ban on assault weapons and high-capacity magazines.
 He said of the legislation, "With this legislation we are delivering on the promises Democrats have made and, together, we are making Illinois's gun laws a model for the nation."
 The new law took effect immediately, with approximately 2.5 million Illinois gun owners affected.
 Gun rights organizations pledged to challenge the law in court, saying, "Almost the entire bill is a constitutional issue", according to the Illinois State Rifle Association.
 An Effingham County judge issued a temporary injunction preventing implementation of the law on January 20, 2023.
 The Illinois Supreme Court ruled the law constitutional and allowed it to take effect.
 Lawsuits are also pending in federal court and in Crawford County.